+5.5.1 Basic Simplifications

-3.5.1 Basic Simplifications.
-For basic simplifications, we essentially follow Parreaux [2020] - we remove polar occurrences of type variables, remove type variables "sandwiched" between identical bounds, and we perform some hash consing to simplify inferred recursive types.
+For basic simplifications, we essentially follow Parreaux (2020) - we remove polar occurrences of type variables, remove type variables "sandwiched" between identical bounds, and we perform some hash consing to simplify inferred recursive types.
 The simplification of unions, intersections, and negations is not fully addressed by Parreaux, since MLsub does not fully supports these features.
 In MLstruct, we apply standard Boolean algebra simplification techniques to simplify these types, such as putting them into disjunctive normal forms, simplifying complements, and factorizing common conjuncts.
 We also reduce types as they arise, based on Section 2.2.2.

-3.5.2 Bound Inlining.
+5.5.2 Bound Inlining

 Many types can be represented equivalently using either bounded quantification or inlined intersection and union types, so we often have to choose between them.
-For instance, $\forall (\alpha \leq \text{Int}) \cdot (\beta \geq \text{Int}). \alpha \rightarrow \alpha \rightarrow \beta$ is much better expressed as the equivalent $\text{Int} \rightarrow \text{Int}$.
-But whether $(\alpha \land \text{Int}) \rightarrow (\alpha \land \text{Int}) \rightarrow \alpha$ is better than the equivalent $\forall (\alpha \leq \text{Int}). \alpha \rightarrow \alpha \rightarrow \alpha$ may depend on personal preferences.
+For instance, $\forall (\alpha \leq \text{Int}) \cdot (\beta \geq \text{Int})$. $\alpha \to \alpha \to \beta$ is much better expressed as the equivalent Int \to Int \to Int.
+But whether $(\alpha \land \text{Int}) \to (\alpha \land \text{Int}) \to \alpha$ is better than the equivalent $\forall (\alpha \leq \text{Int})$. $\alpha \to \alpha \to \alpha$ may depend on personal preferences.
 As a general rule of thumb, we only inline bounds when doing so would not duplicate them and when they are not cyclic (i.e., we do not inline recursive bounds).

-3.6 Implementation
+5.6 Implementation

-MLstruct is implemented in ~5000 lines of Scala code, including advanced type simplification algorithms and error reporting infrastructure.18 We have an extensive tests suite consisting of more than 4000 lines of well-typed and ill-typed MLstruct expressions, for which we automatically check the output of the type simplifier and error reporting for regressions.
+MLstruct is implemented in ~5000 lines of Scala code, including advanced type simplification algorithms and error reporting infrastructure.23 We have an extensive tests suite consisting of more than 4000 lines of well-typed and ill-typed MLstruct expressions, for which we automatically check the output of the type simplifier and error reporting for regressions.
 Running this test suite in parallel takes ~2s on a 2020 iMac with a 3.8 GHz 8-Core Intel Core i7 and 32 GB 2667 MHz DDR4.